k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 linkTitle: "Migrate"
 no_list: true
 weight: 1
-description: How to migrate an existing Cassandra cluster that's running in Kubernetes to K8ssandra.
+description: How to migrate an existing Cassandra cluster that's running in Kubernetes to K8ssandra Operator.
 ---

-The strategy to perform this migration to K8ssandra focuses on a datacenter migration.
+The strategy to perform this migration to K8ssandra Operator focuses on datacenter migration.

+## Migrating an existing K8ssandra v1 cluster to a K8ssandra Operator cluster

+The steps to migrate an existing K8ssandra v1 cluster to a K8ssandra Operator cluster will be provided in an upcoming Blog post.
+When available, we will link to the blog from here.

+Other details in this topic will be updated accordingly.

 ## The environment